Muthaias/global-explorer/README.md

 * Use python
 * Use python decorators
 * Use types in python
-* Play with raw DOM-manipulation in JavaScript
+* Play with VUE.js as for DOM manipulation
 * Use websockets

 ## To run (with podman)